 If the restaurant has a “signature dish” it is ไก่ทอดมะแข่วน – Kai Tod Mak Wan – Fried Chicken with Ma-kwaen Herb. มะแข่วน (ma-kwaen or ma kwan) is usually identified as Zanthoxylum Limonella Alston and it is apparently fairly common in Northern Thailand (including Mae Hong Son & Chiang Mai).
 The genus Zanthoxylum (in English commonly known as prickly ash) includes the more commonly known Sichuan (or Szechuan) pepper.
 It has an exotic flavor and, like Sichuan peppers, a somewhat numbing effect on the mouth.
 It adds a very interesting, almost floral, taste to the chicken.
 It is used medicinally in Thailand to treat toothache, gum disease, nausea, dizziness and certain menstrual problems.
 Its oil can also be used as a mosquito repellant and has been investigated with some promising results as a possible bactericide for multi-drug resistent bacteria.

 If you want more information about this interesting spice, do an Internet search using the Thai name (copy & paste) – มะแขว่น.
-Nearly all of the articles will be in Thai so you’ll need to hit the “Translate this page” link.
-There’s a company in Canada – spicetrekkers.com – that sells it under the name of Mah Kwan Wild Pepper; all-in-all they have over 25 different kinds of pepper.
+Nearly all of the articles will be in Thai so you’ll most likely need to translate the page.
+There’s a company in Canada – spicetrekkers.com – that sells it under the name of Mah Kwan Wild Pepper (offsite, opens in new window).

 (Click images to see larger version.)